sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 ### Running tests

-Start Playwright in the UI mode by runnig `npm run test:e2e`.
+Start Playwright in the UI mode by running `npm run test:e2e`.
 From here run a single test or all tests.
-You could press an eye icon next to a single test or a group to automatically rerun them on every change in the code of the test.
+We can press an eye icon next to a single test or a group to automatically rerun them on every change in the code of the test.

 ![Running a test in Playwright](/images/playwright-test.webp)

-When I write tests, I usually _watch_ a single test (meaning Playwrite reruns it for me on every change), otherwise it’s too slow and too hard to see what’s wrong if there are any issues.
+When I write tests, I usually _watch_ a single test (meaning Playwright reruns it for me on every change), otherwise it’s too slow and too hard to see what’s wrong if there are any issues.

 Run `npm run test:e2e:ci` to run all tests in the headless mode, meaning we won’t see the browser window: